Final Research Plan

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 1. a.
-Do interventions to limit excess gestational weight gain lead to improved health outcomes among pregnant women and their infants?
+Do interventions to limit excess gestational weight gain improve health outcomes among pregnant women and their infants?

 b.
-Do interventions to reduce prepregnancy weight in women who are overweight or obese lead to improved health outcomes among women who become pregnant and their infants?
+Do interventions to reduce prepregnancy weight in women who are overweight or obese improve health outcomes among women who become pregnant and their infants?

 c.
-Does the effectiveness of these interventions differ by age, race/ethnicity, socioeconomic status, or body mass index (BMI) category?
+Does the effectiveness of these interventions differ by age, race/ethnicity, socioeconomic status, parity, smoking status, or body mass index (BMI) category?

 2. a.
-Do interventions to limit excess gestational weight gain lead to reduced gestational weight gain, postpartum weight retention, or obesity-related adverse perinatal conditions among pregnant women and their infants?
+Do interventions to limit excess gestational weight gain reduce gestational weight gain, postpartum weight retention, or obesity-related adverse perinatal conditions among pregnant women and their infants?

 b.
-Do interventions to reduce prepregnancy weight in women who are overweight or obese lead to improved weight outcomes or reduced obesity-related adverse perinatal conditions among women who become pregnant and their infants?
+Do interventions to reduce prepregnancy weight in women who are overweight or obese improve weight outcomes or reduce obesity-related adverse perinatal conditions among women who become pregnant and their infants?

 c.
-Does the effectiveness of these interventions differ by age, race/ethnicity, socioeconomic status, or BMI category?
+Does the effectiveness of these interventions differ by age, race/ethnicity, socioeconomic status, parity, smoking status, or BMI category?

 3. a.
-What are the harms of interventions to limit excess gestational weight gain in pregnant women and their infants?
+What are the harms of interventions to limit excess gestational weight gain among pregnant women and their infants?

 b.
-What are the harms of interventions to reduce prepregnancy weight in women or who are overweight or obese?
+What are the harms of interventions to reduce prepregnancy weight among women or who are overweight or obese?

 c.
-Do the harms of these interventions differ by age, race/ethnicity, socioeconomic status, or BMI category?
+Do the harms of these interventions differ by age, race/ethnicity, socioeconomic status, parity, smoking status, or BMI category?

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.